-A history of out-of-hospital hypotension is a predictor of more significant intra-abdominal injuries.
+Hypotension and tachycardia are predictors of significant intra-abdominal injuries .
 Even if normotensive upon casualty department arrival, consider the patient as having an increased risk.

 - Initial examination.
 After appropriate primary survey and initiation of resuscitation, focus attention on secondary survey of the abdomen.